Convex-Dev/design/papers/convex-whitepaper.md

 - By (1) and (2), the number of Good Peers within in the aligned set of Peers must strictly outweigh the Bad Peers.
 - Whatever the Bad Peers do (including switching from being in the aligned group to supporting a new conflicting Ordering), their new Ordering will still be outweighed by the Good Peers which are already in alignment
-- Therefore the initially aligned Good Peers will win 50%+ majority with Good Peers, since they will win a propagation race by sharing their Beliefs which will bring the majority of remaining non-aligned Good Peers as per assumption (3)
+- Therefore, the initially aligned Good Peers will win 50%+ majority with Good Peers, since they will win a propagation race by sharing their Beliefs which will bring the majority of remaining non-aligned Good Peers as per assumption (3)

 ##### 75% Stability vs. powerful adversaries

-Assuming that 75% of Peers are aligned in proposing the same Ordering, and are aware of each other's orderings, the the Ordering is stable as long as less than 25% of Peers are Bad Peers.
+Assuming that 75% of Peers are aligned in proposing the same Ordering, and are aware of each other's orderings, the Ordering is stable as long as less than 25% of Peers are Bad Peers.

 This hold true even against powerful adversaries with capabilities such as:
 - Ability to temporarily isolate and trick non-aligned Peers into adopting a conflicting Proposal